Licensed to practice in 2 states and accepts 32 insurances. Specializes in Addiction, Anxiety, Depression and 9 more.

 Acceptance and commitment (ACT)

 ACT is helpful for a variety of mental health conditions by working towards acknowledging and observing negative thoughts and emotions.
-Mindfulness strategies aid ACT with coping strategies and focusing on the present, while taking action/ steps that align with values.
+Mindfulness strategies aid ACT with coping strategies and focusing on the present, while taking action/ steps that align with your personal values and what's important to you.

 Cognitive Behavioral (CBT)